 Important role of religion as demonstrated in the large and prominent ecclesiastical buildings and complexes.

-Evidence of change and evolution in the precinct, with streets having buildings from different periods, and historic buildings such as former factories and warehouses adapted and converted to new uses.
+Evidence of change and evolution in the precinct, with streets having buildings from different periods, and early buildings such as former factories and warehouses adapted and converted to new uses.

 Nineteenth century planning and subdivisions as evidenced in: